 Please note that applicants wanting to teach English and applicants wanting to teach maths without a degree/’A’ Level in maths will have to complete an additional entry assessment to demonstrate their content knowledge and skills.
 This may impact on the acquisition of a suitable teaching practice placement and therefore additional time must be factored for this.

 Applicants also need to demonstrate at interview and through references that they have the potential to become a good teacher.
 If you have non-standard qualifications please contact the college course leader to enquire about equivalences.

 Learning and assessment

 Learning activities on the course are diverse, including lectures, seminars, tutorials and teaching practice.
 This course makes the most of the extensive College facilities on site allowing trainees to practice in an environment that is realistic for them.
 Trainees will also be expected to practice within their own declared teaching establishment.
 Trainees will be expected to undertake independent study and research to support lectures, seminars and assessments.
 Group work and teaching practice will form an important part of the course.
-Students will also have access to specialist IT hardware and software within a dedicated HE building with multiple IT suites.

 What work experience can I get?

 An essential component of the part time CertEd is a teaching placement where you are preparing and teaching lessons to learners aged 16+.
 You need 150 hours of teaching for the CertEd.
 In cases where the quality, quantity or breadth of the teaching is not sufficient to meet the requirements of the programme, you may need to carry out some additional teaching.
 You may be able to complete part of your placement with 14-16 year olds.
 You will need to attend your placement for several hours a week.
 This will include experience of the other aspects of a teacher’s role as well as actual teaching.

 Once you are qualified as a teacher you can apply for QTLS (Qualified Teacher Learning and Skills) status, through the Society for Education and Training.
 (See section 1 above).